Bluedot-Innovation/Bluedot-PointSDK-Xamarin-iOS/README.md

 2. Update C# binding

-        sharpie bind -f /Pods/BluedotPointSDK/PointSDK/BDPointSDK.framework -o Binding/ -p BDPointSDK
+        sharpie bind -f ./Pods/BluedotPointSDK/PointSDK/BDPointSDK.framework -o ./Binding -p BDPointSDK

     This will update bindings in the `/Bindings` folder

-3. Git diff bindings with the previous version.
+3. `git diff` bindings with the previous version.
 If there are significunt changes in the API, it will be visible in the diff and project classes will require updating.
 Otherwise, project classes remain the same.

 4. Open solution and perform required changes to wrapper API.